-- a) The Centre 2 (CEN-2) Zone shall apply to lands within the Centre Designation with frontage on major commercial streets, some of which may be designated as Pedestrian-Oriented Commercial Streets.
+- a) The Centre 2 (CEN-2) Zone shall apply to lands within the Centre Designation with frontage on major commercial streets, with some exceptions based on existing high-density context (RC-May23/24;E-June13/24), some of which may be designated as Pedestrian-Oriented Commercial Streets.
 The CEN-2 Zone shall permit a wide range of residential, commercial, park and community facility, cultural, institutional and urban agricultural uses that support both local and regional needs.
 Limited light industrial uses and service uses that are compatible with the intent of the Designation may also be permitted; and - b) The Centre 1 (CEN-1) Zone shall apply to all remaining lands within the Centre Designation, and especially those located adjacent to low-density residential areas.
 The CEN-1 Zone shall limit the scale and range of permitted uses to support developments that are compatible with abutting low-density residential areas.
 All industrial uses and commercial uses that are not compatible with abutting low-density residential areas shall be prohibited.